-The GMAT Online exam will be offered 24 hours a day, 7 days a week.
+The GMAT Online exam is offered 24 hours a day, 7 days a week.
 Each student who takes this exam will work with a live proctor from the GMAT’s administrator, Pearson VUE.
 Eligible students will download Pearson’s OnVue software.
 Proctors will check students in and monitor them during the exam.

 So … should I take the GMAT Online?